 16 May 2018

 To show our support for Mental Health Awareness Week (14-20 May 2018) we have identified ten to-dos for parents who have experienced premature birth.
 Stress is common among parents of babies born earlier than expected and who need specialist treatment.
-We hope parents will gain valuable advice for looking after their own mental health and keeping stress in check; remember staying strong both physically and mentally has been known to have a positive effect on your baby’s recovery.
+We hope parents will gain valuable advice for looking after their own mental health and keeping stress in check; staying strong both physically and mentally has been known to have a positive effect on your baby’s recovery.

 1. Attend a support group